 - (P) Retiree Contribution Increase Rate.
-The application of the medical trend rate to the retiree and dependent contributions is a common practice and not unreasonable.
+The application of the health care trend rate to the retiree and dependent contributions is a common practice and not unreasonable.
 Actual contribution increases in the future should be compared against this assumption to ensure that it continues to be reasonable. - (Q) Administrative Expense.
-The administrative expense per participant added to projected incurred claims for 2022 increased 7.3 percent (from \$328 per participant to \$352 per participant) from the 2021 assumption.
+The administrative expense per participant added to projected incurred claims for 2023 increased 1.1 percent (from \$352 per participant to \$356 per participant) from the 2022 assumption.
 The administrative expense was developed similarly as in the past.
-The last valuation used historical expenses from January 1, 2016 through December 31, 2019.
-This year's valuation used historical expenses from January 1, 2017 through December 31, 2020.
+The last valuation used historical expenses from January 1, 2017 through December 31, 2020.
+This year's valuation used historical expenses from January 1, 2018 through December 31, 2021.
 Aon finds that the administrative expense assumption is not unreasonable. - (R) Lifetime Maximum Benefits.
 The assumption of no lifetime maximum benefits in the plan is not unreasonable, as past information was not available on accumulated benefits. - (S) Health Care Reform.
-As a retiree-only plan, most aspects of the Patient Protection and Affordable Care Act (PPACA) and the Health Care and Education Reconciliation Act (HCERA) of 2010 are assumed to not apply, and any future aspects are assumed to have a de minimis effect. - Aon finds that this assumption is not unreasonable.
-However, it is important to note that should future aspects be released, certain assumptions in this analysis may need to be revised. - (T) COVID-19.
-The short-term impact of COVID-19 on direct expenses and utilization of benefits are assumed to be de minimis and the long-term impacts, including impacts on future fiscal relief and the economy, are not assumed to be known at this time.
-As a result, no adjustments were made to reflect COVID-19 in the valuation.
+As a retiree-only plan, most aspects of the Patient Protection and Affordable Care Act (PPACA) and the Health Care and Education Reconciliation Act (HCERA) of 2010 are assumed to not apply, and any future aspects are assumed to have a de minimis effect.

 Aon finds that this assumption is not unreasonable.
+However, it is important to note that should future aspects be released, certain assumptions in this analysis may need to be revised.